sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Branch/Decision coverage

-Complex programs often rely on lots of complex conditions (e.g. if-statements composed of many conditions).
+Complex programs often rely on lots of complex conditions (e.g., `if` statements composed of many conditions).
 When testing these programs, aiming at 100% line or block coverage might not be enough to cover all the cases we want.
-We need a stronger criteria.
+We need a stronger criterion.

-Branch coverage (or decision coverage) works in the same way as line and statement coverage does, except with branch coverage, we count (or aim at covering) all the possible decision outcomes.
+Branch coverage (or decision coverage) works similar to line and statement coverage, except with branch coverage we count (or aim at covering) all the possible decision outcomes.

-A test suite will then achieve 100% branch (or decision) coverage, when tests exercise all the possible outcomes of decision blocks:
+A test suite will achieve 100% branch (or decision) coverage when tests exercise all the possible outcomes of decision blocks:

 $$\text{branch coverage} = \frac{\text{decision outcomes covered}}{\text{decision outcomes total}} \cdot 100\%$$

 Decisions (or branches) are easy to identify in a CFG.
-Each arrow with true or false (i.e., both the arrows going out of a decision block) is a branch, and therefore, must be exercised.
+Arrows with either `true` or `false` (i.e., both the arrows going out of a decision block) are branches, and therefore must be exercised.

 Let's aim at 100% branch coverage for the Count Letter's `count` implementation above: